felleg/felleg.gitlab.io-backup/content/posts/20210130-WebScrapingForPreservation.md

 up the site's content for everyone's benefit.
 I believe the work of the ROM hacking community must be preserved at all cost.
 Its history is part of gaming culture and should never be forgotten.

+# Source to my scraper

-I might open source my scraper someday, but since this is fairly new and I want to keep a low profile to limit the risk of DDoSing RHDN's servers, I will keep it closed for now.
-If you want the source, send me a message and I'll give you access to my repository :smile:
+~~I might open source my scraper someday, but since this is fairly new and I want to keep a low profile to limit the risk of DDoSing RHDN's servers, I will keep it closed for now.
+If you want the source, send me a message and I'll give you access to my repository.~~

+The wait is over!
+Eight months after starting this project, I am finally ready to open the source code.
+You can find it here: https://gitlab.com/felleg/rhdn-scraper

+I'm looking forward to look at your merge requests! :smile:

 # Closing comments